ste163/notes/README.md

 A minimal note-taking application for Linux, Mac, Windows, and browsers.
 Supports cloud syncing through [PouchDB](https://pouchdb.com/).
 For a simple, self-hosted remote database setup, see the [couchdb-docker repo](https://github.com/ste163/couchdb-docker).

-## Web and Desktop versions

-Notes uses the Tauri framework for desktop builds (and soon to be Android).
-Until Tauri v2's release, I will not be developing the desktop-specific features as v2 will include API changes.

-Once Tauri v2 releases, Notes will support:

-- Auto updates
-- Keyboard shortcuts
-- Linux, Mac, Windows, and Android

-### Known issue (web only)

-Will be revisited once Tauri v2 is done.
-Cloud syncing may be removed from the browser builds to due `HTTPS` and `HTTP` limitations.

-Cloud syncing is not easy to support for the published web release on `github.io`.
-This is because github is hosted over `HTTPS`, but the docker container is setup to run on a device on your LAN that will not have a certified SSL certificate.
-You can connect through the browser, but it requires manually visiting the address for your container and forcing the browser to allow the connection.
-This issue does not exist for the desktop apps because those are not hosted over `HTTPS`.

 ## Application Architecture

 ### Goal